 Check out the instructions below to troubleshoot any issues if the methods above didn't enable you to boot.

-1. The first thing you should do if your new OS didn't load from your USB media is to check the BIOS boot order again.
+1. The first thing you should do if your new OS doesn't load from your USB media is to recheck the BIOS boot order.
 The most frequent problem you'll run across is this one.
 Before doing anything else, make sure the BIOS is set up correctly.

 2. The "USB Device" may be listed under a different name if you can't seem to locate it in the BIOS sequence.
 One thing to keep in mind is that your computer might not be able to handle the USB-drive-boot operation if it was manufactured in 2001 or before.

-However, if your machine is more recent, it's likely that the USB device is included in the BIOS list under a different name, such as Removable Devices, for instance.
+However, if your machine is more recent, the USB device is likely included in the BIOS list under a different name, such as Removable Devices.

 3. Eject the other USB storage devices you have.
-Your computer may have trouble processing your USB device and starting your new operating system if other ports are being used by USB accessories like wireless mouse receivers or external displays.
+Your computer may have trouble processing your USB device and starting your new operating system if USB accessories like wireless mouse receivers or external displays use other ports.
 Try again after removing the other USB devices.

-Pro tip: Your computer might have been starting the wrong drive if you have numerous bootable devices plugged in at once.
-If this is the case, remove every USB device from your computer unless you absolutely need to keep one.
+Pro tip: Your computer might have been starting the wrong drive if numerous bootable devices were plugged in simultaneously.
+If this is the case, remove every USB device from your computer unless you need to keep one.

 4. Copy the files once more to the USB drive.
-Retrace your steps to create a bootable flash drive if you already created one.
+Retrace your steps to create a bootable flash drive if you have already made one.

 5. Use a different port on your PC.
-Sometimes, the BIOS on a motherboard will only check certain USB ports, so try another one and restart your PC if you’re having issues.
+Sometimes, the BIOS on a motherboard will only check specific USB ports, so try another one and restart your PC if you're having issues.

-I won't say much as the blog has informed you all about how to boot a hp laptop using Pendrive.
+I won't say much, as the blog has informed you how to boot an HP laptop using Pendrive.